liquibase/liquibase-percona/README.md

 [![Build Status](https://travis-ci.org/adangel/liquibase-percona.svg?branch=master)](https://travis-ci.org/adangel/liquibase-percona)

 Extension to support the tool `pt-online-schema-change` from Percona Toolkit.
-This extension replaces the default *AddColumn* and *DropColumn* changes to use `pt-online-schema-change` instead of SQL.
+This extension replaces a couple of the default changes to use `pt-online-schema-change` instead of SQL.
 This allows to perform a non-locking database upgrade.

 ## Supported Databases